 Data Log breakpoints are triggered when data is accessed at the specified location.
-If you have set a log breakpoint on a specific address or a range, a log message is displayed in the SWO Trace window for each access to that location.
+If you have set a breakpoint on a specific address or a range, a log message is displayed in the SWO Trace window (Trace window in the simulator) for each access to that location.
 A log message can also be displayed in the Data Log window, if that window is enabled.
-However, these log messages require that you have set up trace data in the SWO Configuration dialog box, see SWO Configuration dialog box, page 181.
+Data logs can also be displayed on the Data Log graph in the Timeline window, if that window is enabled.
+However, these log messages require that you have set up trace data in the SWO Configuration dialog box, see SWO Configuration dialog box, page 195.